Witiko/scm-at-arqmath3/README.md

 ## Tasks

-- Add nDCG' scores for optimal parameter values to [`08-produce-arqmath-runs.ipynb`][15] and to tables 1 and 2 in the paper.
-- Add nDCG' scores for hand-picked parameter values to tables 3 and 4 in the paper.
-Possibly swap the tables, so that the hand-picked ones go first.
 - Add the best systems from other teams to tables 1 and 2 in the paper.
 - Vizualize the impact of various extensions (axis x) on nDCG' (axis y) in `09-evaluate-arqmath-runs.ipynb` and in section *Results* of the paper.